Speculative Fiction With A Historical Twist

 An editorial review of The Big Cinch from Independent Book Review.
 “This book reads like nothing I’ve ever read before.
 The great writing and description really make it stand out among other books set in the same time-period.
 It is a great pick for anyone interested in a dark urban fantasy with inspiration from the 1920s.”

-Your short, timely review of The Big Cinch on Amazon is precious to me.
-To write one: click the link on the book’s name, sign in, click on the number of ratings (just below the title), click “Write a customer review,” and share a few lines about the book.
+Your short, timely review or rating of The Talking Cure or The Big Cinch on Amazon is precious to me.
+To rate it: click the link on the book’s name, sign in, click on the number of ratings (just below the title); to review it: click “Write a customer review,” and share a few lines about the book.
 I thank you in advance.
-Our goal is twenty-five reviews as soon as possible, which will prompt the Amazon Book Promobot to push The Big Cinch with more enthusiasm.
+Our goal is fifty reviews as soon as possible, which will prompt the Amazon Book Promobot to push these books with more enthusiasm.
+However, if you don’t Amazon, I totally understand.
+There are lots of ways to love and share stories!
+Find what works for you.

-• E-book and paperback versions of The Big Cinch are available on Bookshop.org and Amazon.
+• E-book and/or paperback versions of The Talking Cure are available on Bookshop.org and Amazon.
 Your Bookshop.org order benefits the local independent bookshop you designate.

 Blog Tour